codebytes/codebytes.github.io/_posts/2022-12-03-dotnet-configuration.md

 Unhandled exception.
 Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'WebHookSettings' members: 'WebhookUrl' with the error: 'The WebhookUrl field is required.'.
 {: .notice--warning }

 Now its complaining about the field being blank while required.
-What if we populate the url field with a bad value that isn't a Url?
+What if we populate the URL field with a bad value that isn't a Url?

 ```json
   "WebHook": {